rubyonjets/jets/README.md

 jets deploy
 ```

-After deployment, you can test the Lambda functions with the AWS Lambda console or with the CLI.
+After deploymment, you can test the Lambda functions with the AWS Lambda console or CLI.

 ### AWS Lambda Console test